Bru Luccas Flaunts Pert Derriere In Tiny Yellow Swimsuit

 Bru Luccas took to Instagram to share a sizzling shot that showed her in a tiny yellow swimsuit.
-The skin-baring snap proved to be the perfect afternoon treat for her army of 3 million fans.
+The snap proved to be the perfect afternoon treat for her army of 3 million fans.

 The photo captured Bru posed in profile at an undisclosed location.
-Bru was the only object that was in focus and she appeared to be posing between two large tree trunks.
+The model was the main focus as she appeared to be posing between two large tree trunks.
 She rested one arm near her shoulder and the other at her side as she gazed into the camera with a sultry stare.
-In her caption, she shared that quarantine for her means more time to exercise and check out her online magazine.
-Sunlight spilled over her shoulders and illuminated the background of the photo while Bru commanded attention in a vibrant swimsuit.
+Sunlight spilled over her shoulders and illuminated the background of the photo while she commanded attention in a vibrant swimsuit.

-The one-piece was made of bright yellow fabric that popped against her bronze glow.
+Bru’s one-piece was made of bright yellow fabric that popped against her bronze glow.
 The piece clung tightly to her body and did nothing but favors for her hourglass curves.
 Its straps rested on her shoulders and drew attention to her muscular arms and back.
 The straps and lining of her suit boasted a number of different colors and were also outlined in black.

-It featured a dangerously high cut that revealed her muscular legs and lower-half.
-The pants also tucked into her backside and exposed her pert derriere in its entirety.
-The Brazilian babe added only a minor amount of accessories to the sizzling ensemble which included a vibrant blue bracelet on her wrist.
-She wore her long, brunette tresses down with a number of natural waves throughout.
+The suit also featured a dangerously high cut that revealed her muscular legs and lower-half.
+The pants also tucked into the Brazilian model’s backside and exposed her pert derriere in its entirety.

+Bru added only a few accessories to the sizzling ensemble, including a vibrant blue bracelet on her wrist.
+She wore her long brunette tresses down with a number of natural waves throughout.
 Her mane fell down to the middle of her back and a small section appeared to touch her booty.

-Bru opted for a small amount of glam which brought out all of her beautiful features.
+Bru opted for a small amount of makeup that brought out all of her beautiful features.
 The look appeared to include defined brows and a line of blush on both of her cheeks.
-She also wore a light pink hue on her lips and it seemed as though she finished the look with eyeliner and mascara.
+She also wore a light pink hue on her lips, and it seemed as though she finished the look with eyeliner and mascara.

+In her caption, Bru shared that quarantine time for her means more time to exercise and check out her online magazine.

-Fans have been far from shy about showing their affection for the incredibly hot new photo.
-The post has garnered over 100,000 likes and more than 530 comments as well as a slew of emoji.
+Fans have been far from shy about showing their affection for the hot new photo.
+The post has garnered over 100,000 likes and more than 530 comments, as well as a slew of emoji.

 “You’re so perfect and literally a stunning beauty,” one follower commented with a series of flame, heart, and heart-eye emoji.